Admissions are Open on a Rolling Basis!

 The course is intended for staff members of (inter)governmental and civil society organizations involved in forced displacement and human rights issues, including human trafficking and smuggling, protection of refugees and stateless persons, immigration, protection of internally displaced persons etc. The course is also intended for staff members of (international) development agencies, academics and others interested in the aforesaid areas.
 (Post)Graduate students with specific research interests in these areas are also encouraged to apply.
 Candidates should have a good written command of English and have high competence and comfort with computer and Internet use.

 For Diploma: Fee for taking this diploma is USD 2400 (as against USD 3000, if paid for each stand-alone course separately).
 Fee for alumni of UPEACE and the Centre enrolling for the Diploma course is USD 2100.

 For Diploma and 10 Academic Credits: Participants are also able to take the five courses in the diploma for a total of 10 graduate level academic credits offered by UPEACE (2 academic credits for each course).
 The total cost of participating in the diploma for academic credits is USD 4900 (USD 2400 + USD 2500).
 For alumni of UPEACE and the Centre, the total cost is USD 4600 (USD 2100 + USD 2500).

-To apply, please send an email to firstname.lastname@example.org along with your CV and a short Statement of Purpose (not more than 500 words) indicating the motivation for taking the diploma.
+To apply, please fill up the enrolment form.
 Applicants will be contacted within three working days of the application.
 The diploma is limited to 25 participants.

 Upon being admitted, payments may be made either by credit card or by wire transfer.
 Payment by wire transfer usually takes three to four business days to be deposited in our account.
 Payment by credit card is instant.